 There are so many reasons to drink coffee, but could your daily cup of caffeinated awesome be making you fat?

 Yes, but it’s not the coffee that’s to blame.
-Coffee has one calorie per 8-ounce cup.
-Here at Eat This, Not That!, we're more worried about what you put into it: flavored creamers.
+Coffee has 1 calorie per 8-ounce cup.
+Here at Eat This, Not That!, we’re more worried about what you put into it: flavored creamers.

 Not That!
 Flavored Creamers

 For example, let’s look at International Delight French Vanilla Creamer.
 Not only is it completely devoid of dairy (with a base of water, sugar, soybean oil and corn syrup), it contains trans fats that have been linked to coronary disease and metabolic syndrome, and carrageenan, a stabilizer linked to inflammation in the body.
 The even worse news: one serving is considered one tablespoon.
 An average unmeasured pour equals four times that amount.

 So, what you think of as 35 calories, 1.5 grams of fat, and 6 grams of sugar is actually 140 calories, 6 grams of fat and 24 grams of sugar.
 Add a second cup, and you’ve already exceeded the maximum recommended daily sugar intake of 40 grams.